titango/ytplaylist/README.md

 - Make sure your YouTube playlist is set to public.
 - If you see `No module named 'yt_dlp'`, run `pip install yt-dlp`.
 - If you see permission errors, try running the script with elevated privileges or check your download directory permissions.
-- Ensure `ffmpeg` is installed and its path is correct in `config.json`.

 ---